Sensitivity analysis of spatio-temporal models describing nitrogen transfers, transformations and losses at the landscape scale: Materials and methods

-In order to evaluate the impact of model inputs on model outcomes, 11 parameters were selected (Table \ref{tab : factors}), characterizing the spatial resolution of the model (A, B), the physical features of the virtual landscape (C - I) and the agronomic management (J, K).
-The impact of model inputs was evaluated on 29 model outcomes: 5 variables describing the outflow ($e.g.$ daily nitrogen concentration and amount), 9 spatially-distributed variables describing inter-compartment fluxes ($e.g.$ evapo-transpiration, amount of mineralized ammonium or nitrate) and 15 spatially-distributed variables describing the local state of the system ($e.g.$ ammonium or nitrate content in groundwater or in soil).
+The effect of model inputs was evaluated on all the 29 $N_r$-related model outputs: 5 variables describing the fluxes and concentrations of $N_r$ at the catchment outlet ($e.g.$ daily $NO_3^-$ concentration and amount), 9 spatially-distributed variables describing the fluxes at the interface between compartments ($e.g.$ evapotranspiration, amount of mineralized $NH_4^+$ or $NO_3^-$) and 15 spatially-distributed variables describing the local state of the compartments ($e.g.$ $NH_4^+$ or $NO_3^-$ concentration in groundwater or in soil).

-A fractional factorial design (FFD) of size 243 for 11 factors and 3 levels per factor was generated using the R package \textit{Planor} \citep{kobilinsky2012planor}.
-The resulting FFD consisted of a carefully chosen subset of the simulation runs so as to expose the single factor effects and two-factor interactions.
-A complete saturated design of resolution 5 could be obtained: for every output variable, this design allowed determining the main effects and two-factor interactions with single and pairwise factorial effects unconfounded and with no residual degrees of freedom.
+Given the size of the numerical experiment and the mixture of quantitative and qualitative factors, we adopted a screening-design approach using a fractional factorial design (FFD) \citep{saltelli2000sensitivity} of size 243, that corresponds to 243 configurations combining the 11 input factors, each with 3 levels.
+The discretization into three levels for quantitative factors enables the detection of non monotonic effects.
+The design was generated using the R package \textit{Planor} \citep{kobilinsky2012planor}.
+The resulting FFD was obtained from a design of resolution 5, which means that this design makes it possible to determine for each output the main effects and the pairwise interactions of input factors, without confounding effect between factors \citep{box1987empirical}, in a model of analysis of variance (ANOVA).
+This design was also saturated since there was no residual degree of freedom to estimate the variance.